 - Excellent for local AI results with precise location settings.

-- Robust integration with Google Analytics, Google Search Console, and Looker Studio.
+- Robust integrations with Google Analytics and Looker Studio.

-- Includes a comprehensive site audit tool to identify technical SEO issues.
+- Includes a comprehensive technical site audit tool.

 Cons:

-- LLM tracking is a newer feature, and the range of supported models is still growing compared to some specialized tools.
+- The range of supported AI models is still growing compared to specialized tools.

-Based in Berlin, Peec AI is one of the first platforms built exclusively to help brands monitor their representation across AI platforms like ChatGPT, Perplexity, and Google AI Overviews.
+Based in Berlin, Peec AI is a specialized platform built exclusively to help brands monitor representation across ChatGPT, Perplexity, and Google AI Overviews.
+Instead of focusing heavily on traditional rankings, Peec AI centers on brand visibility and narrative control, scoring your brand’s share of voice and analyzing mention sentiment.

-Best For: Marketing teams and brand managers focused on strategic positioning and reputation management within AI-generated search results.
+Best For: Marketing teams and brand managers focused strictly on strategic positioning and reputation management within AI search.

 Pros: